Curriculum advisory group

-This is a broad and varied set of qualifications.
-This means we have looked for candidates who brought cross-system expertise (i.e. knowledge of several of these priority areas) or candidates who had cross-medium expertise.
-We hope this will help the CAG come together as a cohesive and collaborative collective, focused on the strategic direction of the entire curriculum system.
+This was a broad and varied set of experience.
+This means we looked for candidates who brought cross-system expertise (i.e. knowledge of several of these priority areas) or candidates who had cross-medium expertise.
+We hope this will help the CAG come together as a collective, focused on the strategic direction of the entire curriculum system.

 Our members have proven track records of collaborative leadership.
-This means our team have the skills and experience to work together to elevate all voices across the curriculum system.
+This means the CAG have the skills and experience to work together to elevate all voices across the curriculum system.

 Sarah Martin is the Foundation Principal of Stonefields School, Auckland.
 With over 20 years’ experience she is a collaborative and forward-thinking educator who has a real commitment towards equity and improving outcomes for all learners.
 She has held several different leadership roles including leading a kāhui ako and more recently chairing the Cognition Education Trust.
 She has much advisory experience, most notably as a member of the Ministry’s Curriculum, Progress and Achievement Ministerial Advisory Group.
 She is motivated about the important work of the CAG to ensure children are engaged in a curriculum that is worth learning, future oriented and enables children to thrive.
 Her fresh approach to curriculum and strategic thinking made her the ideal candidate to lead this group in its important mahi going forward.

 (Ngāti Wehiwehi, Ngāti Raukawa, Ngāti Toa Rangatira, Ngāti Manawa, Ngā Puhi)

 Āwhina Gray has taught in the primary, intermediate, secondary and tertiary sectors.
 She continues to tutor part-time at Te Wānanga o Raukawa, a position she has held since 1995.